 This chapter describes the objectives and work plan for future R&D activities under the SSL program for the next five to ten years.
 Actual accomplishments will result in changes to the plan over this time period which will be reflected in future revisions.
-The next section sets forth working definitions of the various components of a solid-state lighting "system" in order to provide a common language for describing and reporting on the R&D progress.
+The next section sets forth working definitions of the various components of a solid-state lighting luminaire in order to provide a common language for describing and reporting on the R&D progress.

 4.1.
-Components of the SSL System
+Components of the SSL Luminaire27

-The following sections of this multiyear plan describe both LED and OLED white-light general-illumination systems.
-Understanding these system components and their contribution to overall system inefficiencies helps to highlight the opportunities for energy-efficiency improvements and thereby to define priorities for the Department's SSL R&D Portfolio.
+The following sections of this multiyear plan describe both LED and OLED white-light general-illumination luminaires.
+Understanding each component of a luminaire and its contribution to overall luminaire inefficiencies helps to highlight the opportunities for energy-efficiency improvements and thereby to define priorities for the Department's SSL R&D Portfolio.

 4.1.1.
-Components of LED Systems
+Components of LED Luminaires

-At their most basic level, LED systems are comprised of three components, the driver, the LED device and the fixture and optics of the luminaire.
+At their most basic level, LED luminaires are comprised of three components, the driver, the LED device and the fixture and optics of the luminaire.
 These are illustrated by example photos in Figure 4-1 below.